Dental Implants and Exposure & Bonding in Fayetteville

 However, if you are looking into this surgery as an adult, you may not be a good candidate if there are other issues with your canines.
 Long-term impaction can have negative effects on teeth, and this can make your canines unusable or unextractable.
 If this is the case for you, you will probably benefit from another type of tooth surgery, which we can review with your during your initial appointment with us.

-How Long Does It Take For Impacted Canines to Come Down?
+How Long Does It Take For Impacted Canines to Descend?

 After surgery, the typical time for canines to descend is 6 - 12 months.
 Some people may notice even faster results.
 It’s important to have patience and trust the process, but if you have any concerns with the surgery, be sure to give us a call and we’ll be happy to help.